First Chapter Award: In Collaboration with

 The Award

-Applications are open now, and close 31st August.
+Applications will be opening soon, and will close 18 August.
 It is a simple application form and you can nominate yourself or others.

 This is a perfect opportunity to spotlight stars within your professional and volunteer team, and draw attention to the hard work being carried out by early-career professionals within the book community.

-Shortlisted candidates will be announced at the end of the summer with winners announced at the SYP conference in November.
+Shortlisted candidates will be announced at the end of the summer with winners announced at the SYP Oxford conference later in the year.

 Who is Eligible?